annish-py/Disaster-Response-Pipeline---Figure-Eight/README.md

 <a id='install'></a>
 ### 4. Installations

 All libraries are available in Anaconda distribution of Python.
-The used libraries are:
+The used libraries are:F

 - pandas, re, sys, json, pickle
 - sklearn, nltk